The British government plans to launch a new contact-tracing app that alerts people when they’re close to someone with the coronavirus.

 Despite these issues, academics argue the tech could ease up lockdown rules by showing who hasn’t been in contact with anyone infected.

 And with life under lockdown getting tougher by the day, that might be all the encouragement people need.

-Update (11:28AM CET, April 14, 2020): The UK government has confirmed that it is working on the app, after health secretary Matt Hancock announced that NHS was “working closely with the world’s leading tech companies” on at a press briefing.
+Update (11:28AM CET, April 14, 2020): The UK government has confirmed that it’s working on the app, after health secretary Matt Hancock announced that the NHS was “working closely with the world’s leading tech companies” on at a press briefing.

 Published April 1, 2020 — 15:11 UTC